jakemcc/jakemccrary.com/source/_posts/2020-09-25-creating-a-custom-kindle-dictionary.markdown

 </html>
 ```

-Amazon actually wants you to provide an image as well but you don't actually have to do this.
+Amazon wants you to provide an image as well but you don't actually have to do this.
 You probably need to do this if you actually publish the dictionary through Amazon[^3].

 [^3]: This is actually a challenge to do due to restrictions on what Amazon allows published.